beheshtraya/django-performance-view/README.md

-A djano app for showing database queries statistics
+A django app for showing database queries statistics

 > Profiling requests is done by adding a middlware which save data in RequestProfile